 Steroid injections will help inflammation, but they will accelerate degeneration.

-This is not my opinion to get people to have stem cell therapy, it is a scientific fact proven multiple times over.
+This is not my opinion to get people to have Cellular Treatment, it is a scientific fact proven multiple times over.

 Corticosteroids (cortisone shots) have a potent anti-inflammatory effect and they certainly work to reduce pain and inflammation quickly if you ever had an injection.
 This is not in question.